audunru/social-accounts/README.md

 @endauth
 ```

 After clicking on this link, the user will be redirected to Google, where they must authorize the request.
 Afterwards they will be returned to your app.
-Then, a new `SocialAccount` will be added as related model of the `User`.
+Then, a new `SocialAccount` model will be added as related model of the `User`.

 ## Signing up users